bk0nlyrica/Suckless-bk/README.md

 1. Make your changes to the configuration files
 2. Recompile and reinstall using the instructions above
 3. Restart the application to apply changes

-*This collection is maintained independently and is not officially affiliated with the Suckless project.*